 In 2007, Saint John’s University became a charter signatory of the American College and University Presidents' Climate Commitment (ACUPCC).
 As part of our commitment to ACUPCC, we’ve created a climate action plan that lays out the path to carbon neutrality.
-By conserving energy, investing in efficiency and conservation, changing fuels, investing in alternative energy and carbon offsets, we'll make it there by 2035.
+By conserving energy, educating our campus community, investing in efficiency and conservation, changing our energy sources, and investing in alternative energy and carbon offsets, we will meet our goal by 2035.

 Sustainability Revolving Loan Fund

 Saint John’s has set aside $100,000 for zero-interest loans to projects with cost savings (Revolving Loan Fund).
 The cost savings will pay back the loan until 120% of the loan is paid off.
 As the fund grows, more and larger projects can be initiated.
 A committee of faculty, staff, administration, and students govern the fund.

 During March 2014, the SJU Office of Sustainability organized a weeklong event dedicated to educating our campus community and encouraging environmentally-friendly behaviors.
 The main event of sustainability week was a campus-wide energy challenge to see which residence hall could reduce their energy consumption the most.
 Our office also coordinated with clubs of all sorts to set up events that made students think about their energy consumption and showed them ways to reduce it.
 We capped the week off with a celebratory 'Sustainability Happy Hour' in Brother Willie's Pub which featured trivia about SJU's sustainability initiatives and other environmental topics.